-Lower tummy pain and/or bleeding experiences by some pregnant women may be due to a number of courses.
+Pregnant women may experience lower tummy pain and/or bleeding in their pregnancy and this may be due to a number of courses.
 It is however very important that an d ectopic pregnancy as the cause is excluded.
 If you are experiencing any of the following ectopic pregnancy symptoms, please contact your GP or your local Early Pregnancy Unit.
 You can also call the NHS Direct 111 service by dialing 111, or access the NHS GP at Hand service or contact your out of hours GP service or your normal surgery, or call the emergency services by dialing 999 or visit your local Accident and Emergency department (A&E).

 Not all women experience symptoms.
 Some women experience symptoms that are also similar to other ailments such as gastroenteritis (tummy bug) and miscarriage, which are the most common ways to misdiagnose an ectopic pregnancy.
 Please do be vigilant and take pain that concerns you seriously until absolutely proven otherwise.
 If your instincts are screaming at you that something doesn’t feel right, it’s OK to trust them and ask for a reassessment at any time.

 Please click on the list of symptoms and they will open out if you need any more detail: